1. Blog

 Choose the Food for Your Dog’s Life Stage and Condition

 Feeding the right proportions, nutrition, and frequency for your dog at different life stages is also important for your dog’s health.
 Take small-breed puppies; they need frequent nutrient-dense meals to support their growth.
-But once your pup grows into adulthood, they no longer need puppy food.
+But once your pup grows into and adult dog, they no longer need puppy food in adulthood.

 Whereas all overweight dogs need lower-calorie foods (and more exercise) to help them lose weight.
 If your dog needs a low-protein diet for renal support or other specific care, then you’ll want to choose the right food.